blubin/Adaptive-Price-CA/README.md

 process the `.zip` files created in the *experiments* (described above), in order to create the plots and tables presented in the paper.
 The `analysis` directory thus includes both the
-`.zip` files (output from the experimental phase, representing months of compute time, and reproducible as described above with comensurate computational effort) and the scripts used to process them.
+`.zip` files (output from the experimental phase) and the scripts used to process them.
-The output of the analysis phase is a set of `.tex`, `.eps` and `.pdf` files that summarize and colate the experimental data into a form suitable for inclusion in the paper.
-There is a considerable amount of processing needed to convert the raw data into such a form, but it can still be run on a standard desktop/laptop in a reasonable amount of time.
+The output of the analysis phase is a set of `.tex`, `.eps` and `.pdf` files that summarize and collate the experimental data into a form suitable for inclusion in the paper.

 Please see the [readme](https://github.com/blubin/Adaptive-Price-CA/blob/main/analysis/readme.md) file in the `analysis` directory for more details on how